 Friday – canteen closed (packed lunch)

 Ashes is a game of “test” cricket, so called because of how incredibly testing it is on the patience.
 It is not called “trying” cricket because that is how rugby matches are described.

 Test cricket was invented by England and Australia because they are the most tedious nations of the ones that play cricket.
-Testing games are when twenty two people get four goes at batting each.
-Ashes is five testing games, which means that Ashes is twenty games of cricket pretending to be one game of cricket.
+Test matches are when twenty two people get four goes at batting each.
+Ashes is five test matches, which means that Ashes is twenty games of cricket pretending to be one game of cricket.
 It is played constantly and forever.
 The prize is burnt wood in a pot.